Shaping the Next Generation of Scientists and Earth Stewards!

 Lacawac's new environmental laboratory creates unique hands-on learning, training and research opportunities for students and faculty.
 Named for Dr. Susan S. Kilham, a faculty member at Drexel University and a long time user of Lacawac, the Support Fund serves as a reminder of Dr. Kilham’s commitment to the education and training of students.
 The fund provides much-needed equipment and supplies for the instruction of future scientists.
 The Fund will provide income to maintain the day to day operations of the laboratories at Lacawac as well as support the purchasing of additional equipment and supplies and maintain existing equipment.

-To make a contribution to one of our Endowed Funds, send your contribution to:
+To make a contribution to one of our, send your contribution to:

 Lacawac Sanctuary